One of Aeroplan’s most rewarding features is, as the name suggests, Priority Rewards.

 And I have a feeling that many Super Elite members out there – perhaps that one friend of yours who constantly travels for work, but is ever-so-clueless as to what to do with the Aeroplan points they rack up – might be easily convinced to part ways with their Priority Reward vouchers in exchange for a round of oysters or an afternoon of lawn work.

-A 50% discount on award prices is already very attractive, but when married with Air Canada’s eUpgrades, stopovers for 5,000 points, and especially the ability to combine up to six one-way bounds on a single ticket, Aeroplan’s Priority Rewards begin to feel like magic.
+When married with Air Canada’s eUpgrades, stopovers for 5,000 points, and the ability to combine multiple one-way bounds on a single ticket, the value of Priority Rewards for high-status Aeroplan members only grows more attractive.

-If you already have some Priority Rewards in your account, then I wish you good luck as you navigate the Aeroplan contact centre.
-And if you don’t, then I wish you good luck as you sell your soul to those around you who may not value their Priority Rewards quite as highly. 😉
+And if you don’t find it worthwhile to pursue the flying or spending thresholds required to earn Priority Rewards, then I wish you good luck as you sell your soul to those around you who may not value their Priority Rewards quite as highly. 😉